 “All of the bids opened today [Tuesday] will now undergo stringent technical, financial and legal evaluation,” Turki al-Shehri, the head of the Energy Ministry’s Renewable Energy Project Development Office (REPDO) told Reuters in a statement.

-The bid evaluation will be a three-month process, with a targeted power purchase agreement (PPA) effective day by Jan.
+The bid evaluation will be a three-month process, with a targeted power purchase agreement (PPA) effective day by January 27, he added.

 “The LCOE quoted by the winning bidder will be the most accurate measure of the potential related to this project.
 The lowest bidder today is not guaranteed to be awarded the project,” said Shehri.

 In April, Saudi Arabia kicked off the massive renewable programme in Riyadh by announcing the beginning of the bidding process for the Sakaka project, which is expected to come online by 2018-2019.
-The Sakaka project is estimated to cost around $300 million.
+The Sakaka project is estimated to cost around $300m.

 The winning bidders will build, own and operate the power plants in partnership with the government.

-The government plans to generate 9.5 gigawatts (GW) of electricity from renewable sources a year by 2023 through wind and solar projects, involving up to $50 billion worth of investments.
+The government plans to generate 9.5 gigawatts (GW) of electricity from renewable sources a year by 2023 through wind and solar projects, involving up to $50bn worth of investments.